 Neurology Billing Services in New Mexico

-New Mexico's neurology practices face unique billing challenges shaped by Presbyterian Health Plan's commercial rules, Centennial Care requirements, and Novitas Solutions Medicare policies.
+New Mexico's neurology practices face unique billing challenges shaped by Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico's commercial rules, Turquoise Care (replaced Centennial Care July 1, 2024) requirements, and Novitas Solutions (Jurisdiction H) Medicare policies.
 Our AAPC-certified coders specialize in both NM payer rules and neurology coding complexity.

 AAPC Certified